 Educating the court about stammering

 Because non-stammerers will not normally know much about stammering, those involved in the court case may wish to consider whether it is appropriate for further information about stammering to be given to the judge, and any jury involved.
-This might be with the help of a specialist speech and language therapist, or a report from one.
-It may be appropriate to focus on any behaviours of that particular individual, since different people who stammer are different (eg some will stammer more openly than others).
-However general points are set out above in the Summary guide to stammering and issues in court.
+Sensitivities of the individual should be born in mind.
+See Summary guide for judges, lawyers etc>Information to the court to counter mistaking stammer for dishonesty?